Hadas Gold

-Hadas Gold (הדס גולד; born February 25, 1988) is a media and business reporter for CNN and CNN International.
+Hadas Gold (הדס גולד; born February 25, 1988) is a correspondent for CNN and CNN International covering AI and technology.

 Early life

 Gold was born in Tel Aviv, Israel, the daughter of Daphna and Yoram Gold.
-Her father is an Israeli Defense Forces veteran and project manager for a drug company; her mother is a Hebrew teacher.
+Her father is an Israel Defense Forces veteran and project manager for a drug company; her mother is a Hebrew teacher.
 Her family is Jewish.
 She moved to Scottsdale, Arizona when she was three and graduated in 2006 from Desert Mountain High School.
 She graduated with a B.A. in journalism and a M.A. in media and public affairs from George Washington University.
 During school, she worked as a news and feature editor at The GW Hatchet where she received awards from the Society for Professional Journalists and the Associated College Press.
 In 2011, she was awarded a prestigious fellowship from the Pulitzer Center.